On the super-Liouville equations on the sphere: Introduction

 for some positive constant \(\varepsilon_0 < \pi\) and \(C\).
 Then we have

-for any geodesic ball \(B_{\frac{1}{8}}(x)\) of \(M\). \end{proposition} In Proposition \ref{JZW}, it requires only that the energy of the scalar function \( u \) be sufficiently small.
-This enhanced result can be yielded possibly by the availability of a favorable priori estimate that can be derived precisely when the coupling coefficient is negative.
-While in Theorem \ref{thm1.3} the coupling coefficient is positive, hence the techniques used in Proposition \ref{JZW} are no longer applicable. \end{remark} Next, we will present an alternative compactness result.
-We will adopt some definitions from in \cite{MR1131392, changMR0908146}.
+for any geodesic ball \(B_{\frac{1}{8}}(x)\) of \(M\). \end{proposition} In Proposition \ref{JZW}, only a sufficiently small energy of the scalar function \( u \) is required.
+This improvement is made possible by a favorable a priori estimate that arises specifically when the coupling coefficient is negative.
+In contrast, Theorem \ref{thm1.3} deals with a positive coupling coefficient, rendering the techniques used in Proposition \ref{JZW} inapplicable. \end{remark} Next, we will present an alternative compactness result.
+We will adopt some definitions from the work of Chang and Yang \cite{MR1131392, changMR0908146}.
 Firstly, let us recall the conformal invariant quantities

-which was introduced in \cite{changMR0908146}.
+which was introduced by Chang and Yang \cite{changMR0908146}.
 To address the loss of compactness caused by conformal transformations of the sphere, let us define the set